Khudabadi script

-Khudabadi (देवदेन/ Devden) was a script used to write the Sindhi language, generally used by some Sindhi Hindus even in the present-day.
+Khudabadi (also Khudawadi) is a script used to write the Sindhi language, sometimes used by some Sindhi Hindus even in the present-day.
 The script originates from Khudabad, a city in Sindh, and is named after it.
-It is also known as Hathvanki (or Warangi) script.
 Khudabadi is one of the four scripts used for writing Sindhi, the others being Perso-Arabic, Khojki and Devanagari script.
-It was used by traders and merchants to record their information and rose to importance as the script began to be used to record information kept secret from other non-Sindhi groups.
+It was used by Sindhi Workies (traders and merchants) to record their information and rose to importance as the script began to be used to record information kept secret from other non-Sindhi groups.

 History

-The Khudabadi script has roots in the Brahmi script, like most Indian, Tibetan, and Southeast Asian languages.
+The Khudabadi script has roots in the Brahmi script, like those of most Indian, Tibetan, and Southeast Asian languages.
 It appears different from other Indic scripts such as Bengali, Odia, Gurmukhi or Devanagari, but a closer examination reveals they are similar except for angles and structure.

 The Khudabadi script was created by the Sindhi diaspora residing in Khudabad to send written messages to their relatives, who lived in their hometowns.
 Due to its simplicity, the use of this script spread very quickly and got acceptance in other Sindhi groups for sending written letters and messages.
 It continued to be in use for very long period of time.
 Because it was originated from Khudabad, it was called Khudabadi script.
 The Sindhi traders started maintaining their accounts and other business books in this new script.
 The knowledge of Khudabadi script became important for employing people who intend to go to overseas so that their business accounts and books can be kept secret from foreign people and government officials.
 Schools started teaching the Sindhi language in Khudabadi script.

 After Mir Nasir Khan Talpur's defeat, British rule commenced in Sindh.
 When the British arrived they found the Pandits writing Sindhi in Devanagari, Hindu women using Gurmukhi, government servants using Perso-Arabic script and traders keeping their business records in Khudabadi which was completely unknown to the British at the time.
 The British called it 'Hindu Sindhi' to differentiate it from Sindhi written in the Perso-Arabic script.
 The British scholars found the Sindhi language to be closer to Sanskrit and said that the Devanagari script would be suitable for it while the government servants favoured the Arabic script since they did not know Devanagari and had to learn it.
 A debate began, with Captain Richard Francis Burton favoring the Arabic script and Captain Stack favouring Devanagari.

 Sir Bartle Frere, the Commissioner of Sindh, then referred the matter to the Court of Directors of the British East India Company, which directed that: